saikalyankanika/react-sample-ksk/README.md

 ### AWS
 #### Open ID Connect and ECR Repository
 This project uses OpenID Connect to talk to AWS.
-There is a Terraform module that does this for you but I had to remove it out of the main infrastructure code for this poc as it is a catch 22 if deploying through Github Actions!
-You need the integration there for the Github Actions Workflow to run.
+There is a Terraform module that does this for you but I had to remove it out of the main infrastructure code for this POC as it is a catch 22 if deploying through Github Actions!
+You need the integration there for the Github Actions Workflow to run and provision your infrastructure.

 Steps to setup:
 1. Go to the \setup-infrastructure\code folder
     ```bash
     cd .\setup-infrastructure\code
     ```
-2. Create your terraform.tfvars file add add these variables
+2. Create your terraform.tfvars file and add these variables
     ```tf
     region = "eu-west-2" #region of your choice
-    repositories = ["<path to your repo here>"] #This needs to be in the format github-account/repo-name e.g. yasser-abbasi-git/ecs-fargate-poc
+    repositories = ["<path to your github repo here>"] #This needs to be in the format github-account/repo-name e.g. yasser-abbasi-git/ecs-fargate-poc
-    ecr_repository_name = "<name of repository to create>"
+    ecr_repository_name = "<name of ecr repository to create>"
     ```
 3. Ensure the AWS CLI profile you are running Terraform with has at least the following permissions:
     ```json